devbambino/jokeGPT-locally/readme.md

     * Not very good for photorealistic images, or even to generate images of "common" persons or scenes
   * Versatile high resolution model [JuggernautXL](https://civitai.com/models/133005/juggernaut-xl)
     * Good generalist model that makes good use of light/shadow effects
+9. For runnin api add to COMMANDLINE_ARGS in webui-user.sh: `--api --use-cpu all --precision full --no-half --skip-torch-cuda-test`.